ZupIT/horusec-docs/content/en/tutorials/how-to-run-the-web-application-on-other-host.md

 ---
-title: How to run the web application in other host?
+title: How to run the web application on another host?
 weight: 20
 description: In this section, you will find a tutorial to run Horusec's web application in a virtual machine.
 ---